Holiday Market Guidelines

 Plastics: As a part of our commitment to reducing our carbon footprint, the NWFM encourages vendors to seek alternatives to disposable plastics, and suggests that all vendors use compostable and biodegradable or paper bags.
 We will, within the next few years, aim at a completely zero-waste initiative.

 Waste: Vendors must separate waste produced at the market into compostable items, recycling, and trash and place them in appropriate receptacles or remove it from the site when they leave.

 GE Free: The NWFM is a Genetically Engineered (GE) Free Zone.
 Produce vendors should be prepared to produce documentation that indicates the produce they are selling is not from genetically modified stock.

 - Complete the online application form for the appropriate category.

 - Email copies of relevant paperwork such as business licenses, confirmation letters, Food Safe Level 1 and organic/biodynamic/transitional certifications to the Market Manager.

 - Describe the products you are selling, in detail, and indicate which market dates you are interested in.
 The more information you can provide us, the better.

 - Vendors who are approved for a space at the NWFM will be contacted, by email, with the approved dates and an invoice for the stall fees.

 - Cheques should be made payable to New West Farmers Market.

-- Only vendors of the previous winter or summer seasons will be given seniority, if a vendor has not attended the past winter or summer markets, they will be considered a new vendor.
+- Only vendors from the previous season will be given seniority, if a vendor has not attended the past year’s market, they will be considered a new vendor.